-Community Care Resources is one of the largest private agencies in Wisconsin.
-We currently have foster homes in 35 counties and each of our homes receives an abundance of support services rarely found with other agencies.
-Our priority is to help Wisconsin children heal from trauma and we believe that can only be achieved through quality support services.
+Wisconsin foster parents are NOT bound by county.
+No matter what Wisconsin county you reside in, you can choose to work with a private agency.
+CCR currently has foster homes in 35 counties, and each of our homes receives an abundance of support services rarely found with other agencies.
+Our priority is to help Wisconsin children from all counties heal from trauma, and we believe that can only be achieved through quality statewide support services.

 Listen to Mary Simon explain how we do that: